 Countries globally have raised media coverage on the long-term health implications of poor air quality, including mention of an increasing number of prominent health incidents as well as civil interventions and court rulings.
 This has shown that air pollution is not only affecting population health, being attributed to deaths across the globe, but is also permeating political procedures, such as international migration.
 Clearly, there is a shift in global awareness of air quality and a recognition of the seriousness of this issue, which will inherently affect policy making.

 Accurately understanding the sources of air pollution, as well as the distribution of pollutant emissions, within a geographical context is critical for protecting population and environmental health.
 This data can aid policy development aimed at reducing the impacts of poor air quality and reducing the climate impacts of vehicles (an important source of CO2) in particular.

 However, most air quality monitoring solutions are only able to measure static emission sources, such as industrial assets, despite the vast contribution towards pollutant levels made by moving vehicles.
 Measuring vehicle emissions is made even more difficult by the significant variation of traffic volume both spatially (by location) and temporally (by time of day).

 Our air quality product can model hyper-local pollution levels at a city-wide, nationwide or site-specific scale.
 Our solutions provide a nuanced view of emission variation across locations, as well as reliably accounting for multiple different sources of CO2 emissions, including moving vehicles.
-Originally commissioned by a European Space Agency (ESA) funded research project with Imperial College London, we can now provide on-demand hyper-local, academically backed, city-wide data for any city across the globe.
+Originally commissioned by a European Space Agency (ESA) funded research project, we can now provide on-demand hyper-local, academically backed, city-wide data for any city across the globe.

 4EI’S Air Quality product